-Kathy Erickson, originally from Cheshire, England, has been teaching music to children and adults for over 25 years.
-She began playing the cello and piano at the age of nine and studied at the Royal College of Music in London, England.
+Kathy Erickson (Stacey), originally from Cheshire, England, has been teaching music to children and adults for over 25 years.
+She is a multi genre cellist and began playing the cello and piano at the age of nine, studying at the Royal College of Music in London, England.
 While at the college Kathy performed in many concerts, including concerts with John Williams and Placido Domingo and for Prince Charles & the late Princess Diana.

 While living in London, Kathy taught music at a private school in South Kensington for four years and also taught private instrumental lessons there and at several other schools.

 After moving to Canada, Kathy owned and directed her own music school in Nanaimo BC for fifteen years.
 The school brought music to over 160 children per week through private lessons in piano, voice, strings, guitar, choir and musical theatre and through the Music 'n' More Preschool Music Programs for children aged 12 months - 6 years (written by Kathy Stacey).